ahmadawais/awesome-random-stuff/readme.md

+### September 2, 2021
+- [Reqres - A hosted REST-API ready to respond to your AJAX requests](https://reqres.in/) - A hosted REST-API ready to respond to your AJAX requests
 ### September 1, 2021
 - [ProgrammerHumor.io - Best programming memes on the internet](https://programmerhumor.io/) - Only a few can understand the humor of programmers, are you a programmer?
 Checkout the best programming memes on ProgrammerHumor.io
 - [The Coding Love - Programmer humor: gifs, memes, jokes](https://thecodinglove.com/) - The Coding Love - Programmer humor: gifs, memes, jokes